brichards21/SMSDiscordSpam/index.md

 quantitatively irregular from the pattern that her other messages exhibit.

+See the first five rows of our data below (excluding author ID and author name).

 In order to assess quantitative differences, we will quantify my sister’s messages as a whole entity rather than word for word, though this may be of interest for future analysis.

-In this dataset of messages sent from my sister’s account, we retain information on author ID (which is the same throughout the dataset and appears as extra confirmation that these messages are indeed all sent from the same account), author (the name of my sister’s account), content (the message sent itself), a variable to indicate a message as spam or not (a value of 1 is spam and 0 is not-spam; only one message has a value of 1), and 8 other quantitative measures which we will go through in the subsequent sections.
+In this dataset of messages sent from my sister’s account, we retain information on observation\_id (a unique identifier for each message), author ID (which is the same throughout the dataset and appears as extra confirmation that these messages are indeed all sent from the same account), author (the name of my sister’s account), content (the message sent itself), a variable to indicate a message as spam or not (a value of 1 is spam and 0 is not-spam; only one message has a value of 1), and 8 other quantitative measures which we will go through in the subsequent sections.

-    ##              content spam word_count char_count avg_word stopwords hastags
+    ##                 date            content spam word_count char_count avg_word
-    ## 1             helllo    0          1          6      6.0         0       0
+    ## 1 08/24/2021 6:47 PM             helllo    0          1          6      6.0
-    ## 2                 si    0          1          2      2.0         0       0
+    ## 2 08/24/2021 6:47 PM                 si    0          1          2      2.0
-    ## 3  got dunkin’ donut    0          4         21      4.5         0       0
+    ## 3 08/24/2021 6:48 PM  got dunkin’ donut    0          4         21      4.5
-    ## 4             glazed    0          1          6      6.0         0       0
+    ## 4 08/24/2021 6:48 PM             glazed    0          1          6      6.0
-    ## 5 think that’s spell    0          8         35      3.5         3       0
+    ## 5 08/24/2021 6:48 PM think that’s spell    0          8         35      3.5
-    ##   numerics upper sentiment
+    ##   stopwords hastags numerics upper sentiment
-    ## 1        0     1         0
+    ## 1         0       0        0     1         0
-    ## 2        0     0         0
+    ## 2         0       0        0     0         0
-    ## 3        0     0         0
+    ## 3         0       0        0     0         0
-    ## 4        0     0         0
+    ## 4         0       0        0     0         0
-    ## 5        0     1         0
+    ## 5         3       0        0     1         0

 All data collection, basic feature selection, pre-processing, and advanced text processing were performed using the pandas, NumPy, NLTK,